 He continued, “I am heading to the East, traveling along the coast through Croatia, Bosnia, Serbia, Macedonia up to Greece.”

 My mother asked him what he was planning to do in Greece.

 “Do you remember Paulo?”, Tomas asked.

 While my mother shook her head, I blurted out: “I remember him.
 You mean Paulo from this Greek island who was here last summer.
 He hitchhiked all his way up to our country and you brought him home for dinner.
 We sat together in the garden, listening to his adventurous stories on the road and learning about his culture.
 He made the beginner’s mistake to underestimate rakija what ended with him staying over night.”
 A broad grin spread across my face memorizing Paulo’s headache the next day.

 It clicked!
 My mother and all the other family members started to remember the funny guy with the black curly hair.
-While my mother was still rejecting what Tomas was about to do and that was traveling, the rest of the family felt proud of him.
+While my mother was still struggling with what Tomas was about to do and that was traveling, the rest of the family felt proud of him.
 Especially me.
 I was fascinated by his courage to do the same what Paulo did.
 Hitchhiking all his way up to Greece without knowing when he would arrive and what would happen in-between.

 We calmed our mother down and reassured her that Tomas is a smart young guy who knows how to protect himself.
 To cross the national border, was a horrible image for my mother as she still had the outdated idea of the Balkan hostilities in her head.

 My brother wanted to make a step out of his comfort zone.
 At the same time, it made me reflect about my own life.
 The idea of following my brother’s and Paulo’s way one day, was born.

 When Paulo left to continue his journey, he came over to our house to say goodbye.
 I was the only one home.